cygni/cts2023-devsecops/lab1/lab1.md

 > Depending on your Docker setup, you might have to use the root user: -u 0

-> stdout will contain a report, so will the mounted directory (passive.html).
+> stdout will display a report, so will the mounted directory (passive.html).

 **Reflect on the errors seen and on how effective the scan was.**

+**Briefly, discuss among you, what did you scan?**

 **Perform an API scan**

-ZAP may also ingest GraphQL, OpenAPI and SOAP specifications and perform a scan of an API.
-Run the following to scan a very limited part of the Juice Shop API, as defined in the lab1/api.yaml API specification.
+ZAP may also ingest GraphQL, OpenAPI and SOAP specifications to do an API scanning.
+Run the following to scan a very limited part of the Juice Shop API, as defined in the *lab1/api.yaml* API specification.

 ```docker run -v <PATH_TO_LAB_1>:/zap/wrk/:rw -u 0 --network host -t ghcr.io/zaproxy/zaproxy:stable zap-api-scan.py -f openapi -r api.html -t ./api.yml```